 What Are the Symptoms of Breast Cancer?

-The symptoms of breast cancer can include:
+Symptoms of breast cancer may include:

 - A lump or thickening in the breast

 - Changes in breast size, appearance, or shape